Current Focus

 MMT Company Web Identity

 I partnered with MMT s.r.o., a Czech industrial automation and robotics company, to redesign their brand identity and website.
-I developed a new logo and visual identity that reflected their technical expertise and professionalism, and built the website on Apostrophe CMS to effectively showcase their custom machinery and solutions to clients and partners across Europe.
+I developed a new logo, visual identity, and ApostropheCMS site that made their technical expertise, custom machinery, and automation capabilities clearer to clients and partners across Europe.

 Working closely with their management team, we focused on a modern, content-led design that made complex industrial capabilities clear and approachable.
 The multilingual CMS enabled their team to manage content independently and support growth into new markets while maintaining a consistent and cohesive brand presence.